Sorare

-Sorare is a fantasy sport video game available for Android, iOS and web browsers.
+Sorare is a fantasy sport cryptocurrency-based video game.
 It was developed in 2018 by Nicolas Julia and Adrien Montfort.
-The sports that are on Sorare include football, basketball, and baseball.
+There are 3 sports in Sorare: football, basketball, and baseball.
+It is available for Android, iOS and web browsers.

 Concept

 Players compose and manage virtual teams of five players with digital player cards based on the cryptocurrency "Ethereum".

-Some of the cards are digital collectibles (limited, rare, super-rare and unique cards).
-These cards are Non-Fungible, so they cannot be duplicated.
+Some of the cards are digital collectibles (limited, rare, super-rare, and unique cards).
+These cards are Non-Fungible Tokens (NFTs) so they cannot be duplicated.

-Teams are ranked based on the performance of their players on the real-world, as is common in traditional fantasy sports.
-These points are calculated utilizing a scoring matrix taking third party data from Opta, where each player can score up to a maximum of 100 points depending on how they perform.
-This is also very similar to other fantasy football leagues in that users keep the same players on their team every season, unless they choose to trade, drop, or sign new ones.
+Teams are ranked based on the performance of their players in the real world, as it is common in traditional fantasy sports.
+These points are calculated utilizing a scoring matrix taking third-party data from Opta, where each player can score up to a maximum of 100 points depending on how they perform.
+This is also very similar to other fantasy football leagues where users keep the same players on their team every season, unless they choose to trade, drop, or sign new ones.

 Development

-Sorare operates on Ethereum's underlying blockchain network in order to secure the ownership and distribution of cards.
-Each player card is represented as a non-fungible token (NFT) using the ERC-721 token standard on Ethereum.
-The licensing partnerships Sorare signs with leagues, such as the K League and clubs such as Real Madrid, allows the Sorare cards to have the official branding with the season's player photos and player names.
-As of 2 August 2022, over 280 clubs are present in the game.
+Sorare operates on the Ethereum blockchain network, and each player card is represented as a non-fungible token (NFT).
+Sorare has signed licensing deals with leagues, such as the K League and clubs such as Real Madrid, to allow the cards to have official branding, and to use player photos and names.